How Great Thou Art: Manna Music version (1955)

-A program note from a Gustavus Adolphus College, Minnesota, concert tells listeners that J. Edwin Orr (15 January 1912 – 22 April 1987) of Fuller Theological Seminary in Pasadena, California discovered the song being sung in a small village near Deolali, India by a choir of the Naga tribe from Assam near Burma.
+A program note from a Gustavus Adolphus College, Minnesota, concert tells listeners that J. Edwin Orr (15 January 1912 – 22 April 1987) of Fuller Theological Seminary in Pasadena, California, discovered the song being sung in a small village near Deolali, India, by a choir of the Naga tribe from Assam near Burma.
 The tribesmen had arranged the harmony themselves, and a Mennonite missionary had transcribed it.

 Orr was so impressed with the song that he introduced it at the Forest Home Christian Conference Center in the San Bernardino Mountains of southern California founded in 1938 by Henrietta Mears (23 October 1890 – 19 March 1963) in the summer of 1954.
 Mears' publishing company, Gospel Light Press, published Hine's version of the song in 1954.
-However, according to Manna Music's website, Dr. Orr’s theme for the week of the conference was “Think not what great things you can do for God, but think first of whatever you can do for a great God.”
+However, according to Manna Music's website, Dr. Orr’s theme for the week of the conference was "Think not what great things you can do for God, but think first of whatever you can do for a great God."
 And so he introduced the song at the start of the conference and it was sung each day.
 Attending the Forest Home college-age conference were Hal Spencer and his sister, Loretta, son and daughter of Tim Spencer, who was a songwriter and publisher of Christian music.
 Hal and Loretta borrowed the song sheet from Dr. Orr and brought it home and gave it to their father.

 Their father was Vernon 'Tim' Spencer (13 July 1908 – 26 April 1974), a converted cowboy, and former member of The Sons of the Pioneers, who had founded the newly established Manna Music of Burbank, California in 1955.
 Spencer negotiated with Hine for the purchase of the song.

-The Manna Music editors changed "works" and "mighty" in Hine's original translation to "worlds" and "rolling" respectively.
+The Manna Music editors changed works and mighty in Hine's original translation to worlds and rolling respectively.
 According to Manna Music, "Presently it is considered, and has been for several years, to be the most popular Gospel song in the world."

 The first time "How Great Thou Art" was sung in the United States was at the aforementioned Forest Home conference in 1954, led by Dr. Orr.
 In honor of this event, Forest Home had the words to the song carved on a polished Redwood plaque.
-This plaque hangs on the wall of Hormel Hall at Forest Home to this day, enabling people to sing it at any time, to help in learning the song, and to raise hearts to the Lord in impassioned praise.
+This plaque hangs on the wall of Hormel Hall at Forest Home to this day, enabling people to sing it at any time and to help in learning the song.

 The first major American recording of "How Great Thou Art" was by Bill Carle in a 1958 Sacred Records album of the same name (LP 9018).
-He reprised the song on his "Who Hath Measured the Waters In the Hollow of His Hand" album (Sacred Records LP 9041) later that year.
+He reprised the song on his album Who Hath Measured the Waters In the Hollow of His Hand (Sacred Records LP 9041) later that year.